jngrb/nextcloud-openshift/README.md

 ## Automatic update and upgrade deployments

+### Check whether nginx.conf is up to date

+Before upgrading to a new major version, check that the `nginx.conf` is up to date with the latest recommendations from the Nextcloud team: <https://docs.nextcloud.com/server/latest/admin_manual/installation/nginx.html>.

 ### Jenkins pipeline

 We use an (ephemeral) Jenkins for automatic deployments of configuration updates and image upgrades.
 First, deploy the Jekins POD: